fredderf204/mfblog3/content/post/taking-helm-for-a-spin.md

 Simply put, Chart Repositories are a location where packaged charts can be stored and shared.
 So....... let's create our own :crown:

-Firstly lets create a new Azure Sotrage account to house our charts.
+Firstly lets create a new Azure Storage account to house our charts.
 Run the below command

 `az storage account create -n mfazurecharts -g acsdemo1 -l 'Australia East' --sku Standard_LRS --access-tier Hot --encryption blob --kind BlobStorage`